 Short sales are complex and difficult.
-Throwing a wrench into the process like this by canceling your short sale at the last minute would be upsetting to any buyer, especially a home buyer who was patient and loyal.
-It can happen, though, and I'll be happy to explain why in a minute.
+Throwing a wrench into the process by canceling your short sale at the last minute would be upsetting to any buyer, especially a home buyer who was patient and loyal.
+It can happen, though.

 Buyers Can Cancel the Short Sale Contract